fistodul/MF-updater/README.md

 Scripts are licensed under Apache 2.0 license.
 The reason for picking this license is because [GNU recommends it for small programs](https://www.gnu.org/licenses/license-recommendations.html#small).

 Binaries inside `/usr/bin` have their source code which is licensed under different license(s).
-To see the source code and license terms, use source code links from this [section](https://github.com/fistodul/MF-updater#binaries-used-in-the-repository).
+To see the source code and license terms, use source code links from [Binaries used in the repository](https://github.com/fistodul/MF-updater#binaries-used-in-the-repository) section.